scperkins/EJEHardenberg.github.io/public/writing/political/bleeding-the-4th.md

 In January 18th 2016s New England edition of the New York Times, an article titled _[Disruption By Netflix Irks TV Foes]_ ran.
-While the piece itself is only reporting on Network Television's begging of Netflix to release ratings, an interestint paragraph caught my eye when I was reading it:
+While the piece itself is only reporting on Network Television's begging of Netflix to release ratings, an interesting paragraph caught my eye when I was reading it:

 >The battle over ratings began when Alan Wurtzel, NBC Universal’s head